eBay/tsv-utils/README.md

 $ tsv-select -f 4,2,9-11 file1.tsv file2.tsv
 ```

-Reordering fields and managing headers are useful enhancements over `cut`.
-However, much of the motivation for writing it was to explore the D programming language and provide a comparison point against other common approaches to this task.
-Code for `tsv-select` is bit more liberal with comments pointing out D programming constructs than code for the other tools.

 See the [tsv-select reference](docs/ToolReference.md#tsv-select-reference) for details.

 ### tsv-summarize

-`tsv-summarize` runs aggregation operations on fields.
+`tsv-summarize` performs statistical calculations on fields.
 For example, generating the sum or median of a field's values.
-Summarization calculations can be run across the entire input or can be grouped by key fields.
-As an example, consider the file `data.tsv`:
+Calculations can be run across the entire input or can be grouped by key fields.
+Consider the file `data.tsv`:
 ```
 color   weight
 red     6